-We have fourteen academic schools for you to chose from and 950+ modules available to our study abroad students.
-Here is an overview of what you can expect academically in your exchange period with us:
+We have fourteen academic schools for you to choose from and 950+ modules available to our study abroad students.
+Here is an overview of what you can expect academically during your time with us:

 Our academic year is divided into two 12-week teaching semesters: